wdawson/okta.github.io/_source/_standards/SAML/index.md

 In an SP-initiated flow, the user tries to access a protected resource directly on the SP side without the IDP being aware of the attempt.
 Two issues arise.
 First is the need to identify the right IDP if authentication of a federated identity is needed.
 With SP-initiated login, the SP initially does not know anything about the identity.
 As a developer, you need to figure out how the SP can determine which IDP should be receiving the SAML request.
 In some cases, if your application URLs contain subdomain information that is mapped to a unique tenant and IDP, then the resource link being hit is enough to identify the IDP.
 If this isn’t the case, then you might need to prompt the end user for additional information from the end user such as user id, email, or a company id; something that allows the SP to identify which IDP the user attempting to access the resource belongs to.
 Remember, you are only prompting for an identifier, not credentials.

-Another issue with SP-initiated login flow is the support for deep-links.
-Most applications support deep-links.
+Another issue with SP-initiated login flow is the support for deep links.
+Most applications support deep links.
 For example, you might receive a link to a document that resides on a content management system.
 Ideally, if you need to authenticate prior to accessing the document, you would like to be taken to the document immediately after authentication.

 SAML is an asynchronous protocol by design.
 The SP-initiated login begins the flow by generating a SAML Authentication Request that gets redirected to the IDP.
 At this point, the SP does not store any information about the request.
 When the SAML response comes back from the IDP, the SP wouldn’t know anything about the initial deep-link that triggered the authentication request.
 Luckily, SAML supports this with a parameter called RelayState.

 A RelayState is an HTTP parameter that can be included as part of the SAML request and SAML response.
 In an SP-initiated login flow, the SP can set the RelayState parameter in the SAML request with additional information about the request.
 A SAML IDP, upon receiving the SAML request, will take the RelayState value and simply attach it back as a HTTP parameter in the SAML response after the user has been authenticated.
 This way, when the round trip completes, the SP can use the RelayState information to get additional context about the initial SAML authentication request.

-In the case of a deeplink, the SP will set the RelayState of the SAML request with the deep-link value.
+In the case of a deep link, the SP sets the RelayState of the SAML request with the deep-link value.
 When the SAML response comes back, the SP can use the RelayState value and take the authenticated user to the right resource.
-Here is an example of the flow.

 {% img saml_guidance_deeplink.png "SP-initiated flow with Deep Link" alt:"SP-initiated Login with Deep Link" %}

+For instructions to construct a deep link for SAML IdPs, see [Redirecting with SAML Deep Links](/docs/api/resources/idps.html#redirecting-with-saml-deep-links).

 ### Exposing SAML configuration in SP